sevkw/zoomcamp_de_project/week1_data_ingestion_postgres_docker/README.md

 - Use Docker container and docker-compose to host postgres and pgadmin
 - Use Jupyter notebook when drafting the scripts
 - Divide the original data into chunks and load them chunk by chunk

+## Cloud Services
+**Note:** For this project, I would use AWS services instead of GCP, because I'm more familiar with AWS service, and AWS's SDK client is more developed than that of GCP.

+**AWS Equivalents**
+- Data Lake: S3
+- Data Warehouse: Redshift

+### AWS Setups
+- Set up a new IAM user and grant FullAccess to Redshift and S3 bucket
+- You can continue using your existing IAM user, but just need to ensure the correct policies are attached
+- The only difference for GCP is that GCP manages services by projects, and the services accounts created are available under the context of that project.
+Therefore, each service account is unique in each project.

+## Terraform

+I personally find the Zoomcamp video very hard to follow (just not my style), so I consulted other resources online to learn about Terraform.
+I find [this video](https://youtu.be/l5k1ai_GBDE?feature=shared) to be a very good resource to get the general idea of the tool.
+[This video](https://youtu.be/7xngnjfIlK4?feature=shared) is another comprehensive one (2hrs) for deep dives as it offers multiple demos.

 # 💖Docker Container Warning